fubar2/vapetemp/README.md

 ##Hardware
+Uses a cheap k3 thermocouple interfaced with a MAX31855 from Adafruit.

-This is for the optional photoresistor sensor https://www.adafruit.com/products/161 stuck using blu-tac to monitor the "heating" red blinking light on the device adjust to suit the gpio pin you've wired your
+Also uses an optional photoresistor sensor https://www.adafruit.com/products/161 stuck using blu-tac to monitor the "heating" red blinking light on the device adjust to suit the gpio pin you've wired your